Article Tries to Justify Fatigued Doctors

 The article tries to justify fatigued doctors by showing some problems that reduced work hours might create.

-For example, they quoted an article written by two Vanderbelt surgeons that claimed that more than 80 hour work weeks were required to allow surgical trainees to learn techniques, dexterity, and stamina required in their profession.
+For example, they quoted an article by two Vanderbilt surgeons that claimed that more than 80-hour work weeks were required to allow surgical trainees to learn techniques, dexterity, and stamina required in their profession.

-Perhaps the surgeons should have been looking for more effective ways for students to learn and develop the skills they need since long hours is not the only way to learn (and adequate sleep is needed to embed even muscle memory – like that needed for basketball or surgery.
+Perhaps the surgeons should have been looking for more effective ways for students to learn and develop the skills they need since long hours are not the only way to learn (and adequate sleep is needed to embed even muscle memory – like that needed for basketball or surgery).

 Don’t buy the argument that fatigued doctors are just a fact of life.
 Every problem mentioned has solutions.
 Fatigued doctors ARE NOT the solution.
 They are one of the problems that keep people from getting quality care.